 Budget Justification

+Questions to be addressed for personnel

+There are three Postdocs that are fairly new and/or recently joined the lab, correct?
+Dr. Harmanci was reflected in the -02 progress report for 12.00 cal. months.

+Dr. Gursoy is reflected as 3.8 cal. months in the carryover.

+Will there be two post docs working on the grant to compensate for Harmanci’s duties?

+Dr. Kong was listed on the personnel report of -02 progress report as 1.00 cal. month but the carryover request indicates Dr. Kong recently joined the lab and plans to commit 2.5 cal. months.

+When did he/she join the lab?
+What was his/her effort at the time of start on this grant?

+Can you clarify what Drs.
+Gursoy, Kong, Kumar will be doing on this grant during the carryover?

+What part of their duties and associated AIMS could not get done due to the shortened period?

 Personnel:

 Dr. Gamze Gursoy, Ph.D., Postdoctoral Associate (3.8 calendar months).
-The overall coordination of the project and analysis proposed in this grant have been performed by Dr. Arif Harmanci.
+The overall coordination of the project and analysis proposed in this grant has been performed by Dr. Arif Harmanci.
 However, Dr. Harmanci recently left Yale for a faculty position.
-Dr. Gursoy joined the Gerstein lab mid November and has since been trained by Dr. Harmanci on the ongoing effort of this project.
+Dr. Gursoy joined the Gerstein lab mid November 2016 and has since been trained by Dr. Harmanci on the ongoing effort of this project.
 Dr. Gursoy has extensive experience with functional genomics data and strong background in scientific computation.
 As part of her Ph.D thesis, she developed advanced methods and tools for construction of 3D organization of genome integrating various functional genomics assays including RNA-Seq.
 In the Gerstein laboratory, she is currently in process of taking over the overall coordination, supervision and analysis of this project under the direction of Dr. Gerstein.
 Her responsibilities will include developing the informatics theoretic quantification of sensitive individual characterizing information.
+Dr. Harmanci could not finish the formalism for quantifying information leakage (Aim 1) due to the shortened period.
+Dr. Gursoy will finish the mathematical framework during the carryover period.
+She needs to perform variant calling from RNA-Seq data that requires extensive computing time and storage.

 Dr. Xiangmeng Kong, Ph.D., Postdoctoral Associate (2.5 calendar months).
-Dr. Kong has joined the Gerstein lab recently for her expertise in scientific computing.
+Dr. Kong has joined the Gerstein lab March 2017 for her expertise in scientific computing.
 Before joining the Gerstein lab, she obtained her Ph.D degree from chemistry department of Yale University, focused on computational quantum chemistry.
 She is currently working on characterizing structrual variations using personal genomes.
 Understanding the format and information content of personal genomes makes her qualified to assist in developing new file formats that enable efficient and effective distribution of molecular phenotyping datasets in a privacy aware-manner.
-She will be helping Dr. Galeev, who is in the current budget for the development of new file formats.
+She was already involved in this project and worked on coordination with GA4GH by attending to GenoPri conference and iDASH.
+During the carryover period, she will be helping with the development pf practical software based on the mathematical formalism developed by Dr. Gursoy (Aim 1).